 The big problem for any investor is being lazy to go back to your past trades and analyze your own mistakes or success.
 Have you lost money on bad trades?
 Why did it happen?
 Wrong stock?
 Bad timing?
 Have you watched the market at the time of purchasing the stock?
 All these and many more questions must be answered or you will “step on the same rake” again, and again.

 I confess that I was lazy for many years.
-Serious investing requires serious approach and hardworking.
-Non-stop learning, adjusting and polishing your investment style, having the right tool for monitoring/research, and, finally having the inexpensive online broker with add-on values – all of it are the components of future success.
+Serious investing requires a serious approach and hardworking.
+Non-stop learning, adjusting and polishing your investment style, having the right tool for monitoring/research, and, finally having the inexpensive online broker with add-on values – all of it is the components of future success.
 Otherwise, don’t do this on your own.